 - Beedle carries weapons – his inventory changes depending on the location (OPTIONAL);

 - Every armour in the game is dyeable, with the exception of jewelry (OPTIONAL);

-- Stamina regenerates slower and some actions cost more stamina (gliding, claymore spin) and some cost less (sprinting, charged attacks) (OPTIONAL);
+- Stamina regenerates slower and some actions cost more stamina (gliding, claymore spin), whereas others cost less (sprinting, charged attacks) (OPTIONAL);

 - Flurry Rush only lets you hit 1-2 times, and the activation window is tighter (OPTIONAL);